ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * 'cred_fmt' takes value from the COSE Header Parameters registry.

-* Improved alignment of the Joining Response payload with the Group OSCORE Security Context parameters.
+* Improved alignment of the Join Response payload with the Group OSCORE Security Context parameters.

 * Recycling Group IDs by tracking "Birth GIDs".